Facts of lice

 Head lice are small, wingless, greyish-white insects (they turn a darker grey after they have fed on blood) with flattened, elongated bodies with oval heads.
 A mature adult louse is about 2-3 mm and lives on the scalp.

-Every civilization in human history has tried to get rid of head lice.
+Every civilisation in human history has tried to get rid of head lice.
 But they're still here.
 That's because head lice are very, very good at what they do - and because most over the counter treatments prove ineffective at removing an entire infestation (head lice, nits AND 'live' eggs) quickly and easily.
 And if you don't get rid of the 'live' unhatched eggs, you end up right back where you started.
 That's why the Nitty Gritty NitFree Comb really is such a huge breakthrough - because it's the only product to get rid of the 'live' unhatched eggs as well as the live head lice.

 Head lice are very good at moving from one host to another during head-to-head contact.
 When your hair is touching someone else's, even for a few moments, there is an opportunity for head lice to migrate.
 This is why they are so prevalent amongst primary school children, as they tend to have lots of head-to-head contact.